-The operational expenditure budget was adjusted in order to accommodate the projected operational expenditure to be incurred over the MTREF.
-These amendments/adjustments are based on the 2021/22 Adjustment Budget.
+The operational expenditure budget was adjusted to accommodate the projected operational expenditure to be incurred over the MTREF.
+These amendments/adjustments are based on the 2022/23 Adjustment Budget.

-Further, additional amendments given the COVID 19 pandemic are still in place.
 These amendments are informed by the following principles:

-- No additional positions to be funded.
-Current structure and funding mix to remain as is. - No new positions - No new temporary contracts - EPWP workers to be used as alternative to counter staff shortages where needed - Review of standby and overtime - No and/or limited travel and subsistence - Efficient and effective utilization of internal staff opposed to using external contractors - Hiring of plant and equipment limited to extreme cases
+- Current structure and funding mix to remain as is. - No new positions - No new temporary contracts - EPWP workers to be used as alternative to counter staff shortages where needed - Review of standby and overtime - No and/or limited travel and subsistence - Efficient and effective utilization of internal staff opposed to using external contractors - Hiring of plant and equipment limited to extreme cases

-The principles underpin the renewed approach to service delivery in these unprecedented times.
+The principles underpin the renewed approach to service delivery.
 The municipality established various committees to explore creative and innovative ways to add value to the respective functional areas across the municipality.
 The committees will address issues pertaining to: